WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 The `activities` field supports the following two arguments to support inner pagination

 1. _first_ - Accepts an Int value which determines the number of records to be fetched.
-The default the value is set to **25** and the maximum supported value is **100**.
+By default, the value is set to **25** and the maximum supported value is **100**.

 2. _after_ - Accepts a String value which determines the next page to be fetched.